CagriCatik/Python/webpage/docs/python-guide/09_Dataclasses/04_InitVar.md

-# Tutorial: Using Post Initializer with Init Var in Data Classes
+# Post Initializer with Init Var

 ## Step 1: Import the init file